Salesforce

 The valve clearance inspection/adjustment portion of the break-in maintenance interval is also crucial for ensuring the proper operation and longevity of the engine.
 As the engine heats up during operation, internal components of the engine expand as a result of this heat.
 Ensuring the proper valve clearance allows for optimal engine performance and prevents damage as these components heat up.

-Note: The 14 & 18 kW air-cooled home standby generators incorporate hydraulic lifters, and do not require a valve clearance adjustment.
+Note: Next Generation series and Guardian series generators in sizes 14 & 18 kW incorporate hydraulic lifters, and do not require a valve clearance adjustment.
+For more information, see Do I need to do valve adjustments on a home standby generator?

 Break-in maintenance tasks